 Proof.
-The product $v \cdot N$ can be computed by multiplying row i of N with the ith entry of v for i = 1, 2, ..., b and summing up all the results.
-The scalar multiplications need bc elementary field operations, and then we have to do b - 1 additions of vectors of length c, resulting in a total of $(2b - 1) \cdot c$ operations.
+The product $v \cdot N$ can be computed by multiplying row i of N with the i-th entry of v for i = 1, 2, ..., b and summing up all results.
+The scalar multiplications need bc elementary field operations and then we have to do b-1 additions of vectors of length c, resulting in a total of $(2b-1) \cdot c$ operations.

-To compute the matrix product $M \cdot N$ , we have to multiply each row of M from the right by N. Thus this can be done in $a \cdot (2b-1) \cdot c$ elementary field operations, by the results in the previous paragraph.
+To compute the matrix product $M \cdot N$ we have to multiply each row of M from the right by N. Thus this can be done in $a \cdot (2b-1) \cdot c$ elementary field operations by the results in the previous paragraph.

-If a = c, then evaluating trace(MN) amounts to forming all scalar products of the ith row of M with the ith column of N and adding up all these scalars.
-Since such a scalar product costs 2b - 1 elementary field operations and summing up needs another a - 1 additions, the total number of operations needed is a(2b - 1) + a - 1 = 2ab - 1.
+If a = c, then evaluating trace(MN) amounts to forming all scalar products of the i-th row of M with the i-th column of N and adding up all scalars.
+Since such a scalar product costs 2b - 1 elementary field operations and summing up needs another a - 1 additions, the total number of operations needed is a(2b-1) + a - 1 = 2ab - 1.

-Now let b = c and let N be a companion matrix.
-Then a multiplication of a vector v by N amounts to shifting the vector v one entry to the right, multiplying the rightmost entry of v by the last row of N and adding the two resulting vectors.
-Neglecting the shift, this needs 2b elementary field operations.
-The multiplication of M by N can thus be done using at most 2ab elementary field operations.
+Let now b = c and N be a companion matrix.
+Then a multiplication of a vector v by N amounts to shifting the vector v one entry to the right, multiplying the rightmost entry of v by the last row of N and adding both resulting vectors.
+Neglecting the shift this needs 2b elementary field operations.
+The multiplication of M by N thus can be done using at most 2ab elementary field operations. $\Box$

-REMARK 6.6.
-In the preceding lemma we always give upper bounds, since in practical applications the number of necessary operations can be reduced by using zeros that occur in the matrices.
+Remark 6.6.
+In the preceding lemma we always give upper bounds, since in practical applications the number of necessary operations can be reduced by using zeroes that occur in the matrices.